French implant boss jailed after missing bail payments

 French inspectors ordered them off the market in March 2010, due to concerns over their quality.

-But it was only in December that officials in Paris recommended their surgical removal, highlighting a problem that affects patients worldwide who have been fitted with products from the company, which was at one time the third biggest global supplier.
+But only in December did officials in Paris recommend their surgical removal, drawing attention to the problem for patients worldwide who have been fitted with products from the company, which was at one time the third biggest global supplier.

-Mas had not been able to make a first installment on his bail, his lawyer Yves Haddad told Reuters TV.
-Mas had offered his flat as a guarantee but it had been refused, he added.

-Mas is due to appeal the decision and offer his flat again.
-If the appeal is rejected, Mas can remain in detention for no more than four months, according to his lawyer.

-Lawyers for women in France who have filed complaints over PIP implants welcomed the arrest and said the 72-year-old Mas, who has been quoted as deriding those suing him as being motivated only by money, should not escape justice.
+Lawyers for women in France who have filed complaints over PIP implants welcomed the arrest and said there should be no escaping justice for the 72-year-old Mas, who has been quoted as deriding those suing him as being motivated only by money.

-PIP enjoyed years of success with international sales, but employees and Mas himself, have admitted to concealing the fact that they were using cheap, industrial silicone not approved for medical use from the relevant certification agencies.
+PIP enjoyed years of success with international sales, but employees, and Mas himself, have admitted to concealing from certification agencies the fact they were using cheap, industrial silicone, not approved for medical use.

-Health authorities in France and elsewhere have stressed that PIP's products carry no proven link to cancer but surgeons have reported that the implants have abnormally high rupture rates.
-Foreign authorities have responded to the problem in different ways.
+Health authorities in France and elsewhere have stressed that PIP's products carry no proven link to cancer, but surgeons report that they have abnormally high rupture rates.
+Responses to the problem have varied among different foreign authorities.

 A trial date could be years away, given the extent of inquiry required, but the bodily harm case could make it harder for Mas to avoid appearing in court later this year on other charges of fraud and deception.

-The other charges are being brought against half a dozen former PIP executives and could carry prison terms of several years.
-The case has dragged on as investigators have had to question up to 2,700 women who have filed complaints over PIP implants.
+That latter case targets half a dozen former PIP executives and could also carry prison terms of several years.
+It has dragged on as investigators have had to question up to 2,700 women who have filed complaints over PIP implants.

-Mas, who sold some 300,000 implants around the world, has acknowledged that he used unapproved silicone.
-But he has dismissed fears that it constituted a health risk.
+Mas, who sold some 300,000 implants around the world, has acknowledged that he used unapproved silicone but dismissed fears that it constituted a health risk.